All About CGC Comics

-The company has faced a great deal of criticism by collectors about the quality of its service and grading impartiality.
+PGX, a far older company, has faced a great deal of criticism by collectors about the quality of its service and grading impartiality.

-Several collectors have complained that PGX lacks the ability to detect alterations and restorations made to older comic books.
+Several collectors have alleged that PGX lacks the ability to detect alterations and restorations made to older comic books.
 Those books, they claim, were graded in mint condition by PGX, and subsequently sent to CGC for a second grading, where they were noted as having been restored.

 PGX has also been hounded by controversy regarding the security of their protective sleeves.
 Some have accused PGX customers of removing graded books from their secured protective sleeves, making physical alterations, and placing the book back in the sleeve.

 PGX says they have fixed those issues and added additional security features.

 We strongly recommend avoiding PGX comic book grading.
 Stick with CBCS or CGC comics if you want your vintage comics graded.

 If you're wondering whether or not to submit a vintage comic book to CGC comics, then start by asking us.

 Send us details of the comic(s) you're thinking of having graded.
 We'll be able to advise you on whether or not it's worth the investment in grading fees.
 Click here to begin.

 Find out the impact that CGC has on comic book values, and work out whether you should have your comics graded before you sell them.